xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 **The Anathema may strike aside even the falling sky**

-The Solar can parry *anything* physical, even if it's Unblockable, no roll required, but her weapon will take the full damage of the attack.
+The Solar can parry *anything* physical, even if it's Unblockable, no roll required, and her weapon will take no damage.

 The cost is equal to the level of the attack but can never exceed 10 points.